Omarosa Abruptly Resigns From White House One Year After Trump’s Inauguration

 — Jim Acosta (@Acosta) December 13, 2017

-The television personality was on Trump Celebrity Apprentice on the show’s first season in the spring of 2004, where she was fired after nine weeks.
+The television personality was on Trump‘s Celebrity Apprentice on the show’s first season in the spring of 2004, where she was fired after nine weeks.
 Before Trump’s Nov.
 2016 election victory, Omarosa worked for his presidential campaign as his director of African-American outreach.

 Many are questioning Omarosa’s abrupt exit from Trump’s command, as the two appeared to be close.
 During a round table meeting in February 2017, to honor Black History Month, Trump gushed over how “special” Omarosa was.
 “I want to thank my television star over here — Omarosa’s actually a very nice person.
 Nobody knows that,” Trump said during the “get-together” that Ben Carson, 66, was present for.
 “I don’t want to destroy her reputation.
 She is a very good person and she’s been helpful right from the beginning with the campaign and I appreciate it, I really do.
 Very special.
 So I want to thank everybody for being here.”